thereyeslab/Smol-FIESTA/README.md

 - Step-size threshold computation with vibration noise support, to be used for classifying the molecules binding states.
 - Bound state classification based on two different cirteira (relaxed and strict)
 - Gap filing and interpolation.
+- Bound proportion calculation with bootstrap resampling at the track-level, cell-level- and the hierarchical approache.
 - Extra filtering steps for baceteria images.
 - Rebinding detection and analysis of transition between states (outputting transition matrix)
 - Calculation of molecule's Search time for binding